swiftlang/swift/userdocs/diagnostics/protocol-type-non-conformance.md

 ```

 # Exceptions
 `@objc` protocol type with no static requirements however do conform to its own protocol.
-One example is the `Error` protocol.
+Another exception is the `Error` Swift protocol.